-Included in the Professional Development Program is a series of sessions and online modules that are optional, termed Elective Components.
+Included in the Professional Development Program is a series of sessions and online modules that are optional, termed Flexible Components.
 All HDR candidates are welcome to undertake these sessions and modules if they are useful and interesting to them.
 Doctoral candidates may count them towards the doctoral subject RD7003 Professional Development.
 MPhil candidates may count them towards RM7003 Professional Development.
-Note, however, that there is no requirement for Research Masters candidates to complete Elective Components; however they are encouraged to do so as part of their HDR Professional Development Plan.
+Note, however, that there is no requirement for MPhil candidates to undertake RM7003, although they are welcome to opt into this subject if they wish.
 All candidates are encouraged to consider the best mix of PD activities for their project and their future employment, choosing freely from the GRS, JCU and external offerings, with the support and approval of their advisory team.

 Maria Gardiner and Hugh Kearns have worked as an award winning team for the past fifteen years.
 They are well known as leading practitioners and researchers in cognitive behavioural coaching.
 As well as publishing ten books that have sold many thousands of copies, they are regular contributors to Australian media, including a popular segment on ABC radio.